 When a train derails releasing a dangerous, unseen presence in a small suburban town, a group of youngsters making an amateur film unwittingly capture the alien images on their Super 8 camera.
 The nuts and bolts of SUPER 8 aren’t particular fresh or original.
-Rolling elements from CLOSE ENCOUNTERS, THE GOONIES and E.T. into one film was a bold move, given the affection felt by many fans towards these films.
+Rolling elements from CLOSE ENCOUNTERS, THE GOONIES, and E.T. into one film was a bold move.
 No matter how much director J. J. Abrams claims the film is an homage to the films of his childhood, having Steven Spielberg as executive producer turns the homage into more of a conflict of interest, if you ask me.

 On the plus side are the talented young performers who do their best to create flesh-and-blood creations out of their two-dimensional characters as written.
 Much of the humor comes from the potty mouths of the youngsters, which, like THE BAD NEWS BEARS, is highly entertaining for those not offended by that sort of thing.
 Michael Giacchino‘s score hits most of the right emotional and musical buttons, primarily with a collection of memorable themes.

 While Abrams all-too-obviously references Spielberg in nearly every frame, Giacchino also channels the musical ghosts of his youth in the score.
 “That score for me was like a memory from my childhood,” he said in his interview with FSM Online.
 “The music, when I listen to it, more than anything I’ve ever done, feels like an echo of my past.
 Of course, all those movies that we know and love—and their scores—came out of that time period.”